-A new suite of free and publicly available online resources have been launched to facilitate academic and professional studies of thermal comfort in buildings, the result of a four-year effort led by the Center for the Built Environment at UC Berkeley and the University of Sydney’s Indoor Environmental Quality Laboratory.
+We launched a new suite of free and publicly available online resources to facilitate academic and professional studies of thermal comfort in buildings.
 These tools can be used to inform questions about thermal comfort, and to encourage the design of climate-responsive and comfortable low energy (and ZNE) buildings.

-As part of a four-year study on the design and operation of radiant systems, CBE in collaboration with the New Buildings Institute (NBI) and TRC Energy Services have completed case studies of nine commercial buildings that demonstrate good performance in terms of both energy performance and occupant satisfaction in buildings with radiant systems.
-These include commercial, government, and higher education buildings, and all but one were built, or underwent major renovations, since 2010.
+As part of a four-year study on the design and operation of radiant systems, CBE collaborated with NBI and TRC Energy Services to complete nine case studies of commercial buildings that demonstrate good performance in terms of both energy performance and occupant satisfaction in buildings with radiant systems.
 The projects represent diverse approaches to radiant system design, including in-slab and ceiling panel solutions.
-Eight projects are located in western U.S. states, and one in British Columbia.
-Read more